Efficient scenario analysis in real-time Bayesian election forecasting via sequential meta-posterior sampling: Discussion

 We conclude by pointing to several directions for future work.
 Although our case study focused on real-time Bayesian election forecasting, the framework is readily extensible to other domains involving sequential revision.
-For example, macroeconomic monitoring often features asynchronous data arrivals and frequent updates to select indicators \citep[e.g.][]{McCrackenOwyangSekhposyan2021}, which makes the data-value perturbation and insertion strategies in Section \ref{sec:3:1} directly relevant.
-More broadly, in general statistical analyses, data-value perturbation may be used to encode aspects of human decision-making in the {\em analytical pipelines}, such as data preparation, to gauge the stability of (posterior) inferences \citep{RewolinskiYu2025}.
-On the methodological side, while our use of vertical branching updates (see Section \ref{sec:3:2}) was applied to model quantities specific to our forecasting task, the same approach could be useful for exploring broader model changes in Bayesian settings: e.g., inclusion of interaction terms in hierarchical regression.
-Such a step-by-step exploration of model structure, combined with fast sequential simulation-based inference, holds promise for building flexible, efficient, and interpretable Bayesian workflows.
+For example, macroeconomic monitoring often features asynchronous data arrivals and frequent updates to select indicators \citep[e.g.][]{McCrackenOwyangSekhposyan2021}, which makes the data-value perturbation and insertion strategies directly relevant.
+More broadly, in general statistical analyses, data-value perturbation may be used to encode aspects of human decision-making in the {\em analysis pipelines} (e.g., preprocessing choices, data-cleaning decisions, or model-selection heuristics), to gauge the stability of (posterior) inferences \citep{RewolinskiYu2025}.
+On the methodological side, the approach in Section \ref{sec:3:2} could be useful for exploring broader model changes in Bayesian settings: e.g., inclusion of interaction terms in hierarchical regression.
+Such step‑by‑step exploration of model structure, combined with fast sequential simulation-based inference, would support flexible, efficient, and interpretable Bayesian workflows.

 \if0\blind {